python-screen-builder/python-screen-builder/README.md

 ## Welcome to the Python GUI Screen Builder project.

 The Python screen builder is an easy to use tool you can use to create and load a screen for an application.
-The GUI it uses is Kivy, but don't worry - the screen builder makes it easy and fun to use.
+The GUI it uses is Kivy and the screen builder makes it easy and fun to use.
 This is what the main screen looks like:

 <img src="screenshot.png">